Santo Domingo is the capital of the Dominican Republic and, at the same time, the oldest European city in the Americas.

 Others have been sexually assaulted at their resorts after having a spiked drink.

 There have also been cases of criminals impersonating repairmen and maintenance staff entering rooms and then assaulting or even killing tourists.

 - Visas - No tourist visa is required to enter Santo Domingo, for any stays shorter than 30 days.
 Make sure your passport is valid at the time of entry.
 If you are not sure about your visa status, contact your nearest Dominican Republic embassy for further details.

-- Currency - Dominican peso is the official currency in Santo Domingo.
+- Currency - The Dominican peso is the official currency in Santo Domingo.
 ATMs can be found throughout the country and credit cards are widely accepted in most tourism-related establishments.

 - Weather - Santo Domingo has a tropical climate, characterized by hot weather during the entire year, with two seasons in winter, a dry and a rainy season lasting from late April to October.
-The island is prone to hurricanes especially during June 1 to November 30.
+The island is prone to hurricanes especially from June 1 to November 30.

 - Airports - Las Américas International Airport is an international airport located in Punta Caucedo, near Santo Domingo and Boca Chica in the Dominican Republic.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Santo Domingo, because it would cover not only medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Santo Domingo, because it would cover not only medical problems but also theft and loss of valuables.

 Santo Domingo Weather Averages (Temperatures)